aholstenson/miio/README.md

 	.then(console.log)
 	.catch(console.error);

-// Or use some of the built-in methods device.setPower(false);
+// Fetch some properties
 device.getProperties([ 'power', 'mode', 'aqi', 'temp_dec', 'humidity' ])
 	.then(console.log)
 	.catch(console.error);

+// Or if a model has been specified use some of its methods device.setPower(false)
+	.then(on => console.log('Power is now', on));
 ```

 Monitor and transform properties: